Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Introduction

 Our work is related to but also clearly distinctive from several lines of existing work.
 Classic clustering algorithms such as $k$-means~\citep{jain2010data} and spectral clustering~\citep{von2007tutorial} have been widely used in statistics and machine learning.
-In the order-1 (vector) case, the clustering problem reduces to clustering in Gaussian mixture model, and optimal statistical guarantee have been developed for the state-of-art clustering algorithms, including spectral clustering \citep{loffler2019optimality}, EM algorithm \citep{wu2019randomly} and Lloyd algorithm \citep{lu2016statistical}.
+In the order-1 (vector) case, the clustering problem is usually formulated under Gaussian mixture model.
+The optimal statistical guarantee has been developed for the state-of-art clustering algorithms, including spectral clustering \citep{loffler2019optimality}, EM algorithm \citep{wu2019randomly} and Lloyd algorithm \citep{lu2016statistical}.
 In the order-2 (matrix) case, clustering methods have been studied under the stochastic block model \citep{abbe2017community}, biclustering \citep{gao2016optimal}, and bipartite community detection~\citep{zhou2019analysis}.
-These existing methods and theories are not directly applicable to high-order clustering due to the distinct algebraic properties of general order-$d$ tensors.
-The high-order clustering also exhibits many distinct features compared to the clustering for vectors or biclustering for matrices, e.g., the statistical-computational gap arising only from tensors of order 3 or greater as shown in Figure~\ref{fig:phase-transition}.
+These existing methods and theories are inapplicable to high-order clustering due to the distinct algebraic properties of general order-$d$ tensors.
+The high-order clustering also exhibits many distinct features compared to the clustering for vectors or biclustering for matrices, e.g., the statistical-computational gap arises only from tensors of order 3 or greater as shown in Figure~\ref{fig:phase-transition}.

 In addition, our work is related to the recent development on low-rank tensor decomposition, in which the main goal is to find the best low-rank approximation of a tensor.
-Numerous algorithms have been proposed, such as truncated power iteration~\citep{anandkumar2014tensor}, high-order SVD~\citep{de2000best}, high-order orthogonal iteration~\citep{de2000multilinear}, sparse tensor SVD~\citep{sun2015provable,zhang2019optimal}.
-Although the block structure implies low-rankness (see Section \ref{sec:TBM}), the classic low-rank tensor spectral methods do not fully utilize the structural information of tensor block model.
+Numerous algorithms have been proposed, such as truncated power iteration~\citep{anandkumar2014tensor}, high-order SVD~\citep{de2000best}, high-order orthogonal iteration~\citep{de2000multilinear}, sparse tensor SVD~\citep{zhang2019optimal}.
+Although the block structure implies low-rankness (see Section \ref{sec:TBM}), the classic low-rank tensor spectral methods fail to fully utilize the structural information of tensor block model.
 Moreover, the singular value gap condition, which was commonly imposed in the literature on tensor decomposition, does not generally hold in the tensor block model, and thus new technical tools are required for our high-order clustering problem.